senolcolak/openstack-ceph-virtualized/README.md

-# Proxmox K8s 4-Node Cluster for Rook/Ceph
+# Openstack and Rook/Ceph Cluster.

 This repository contains scripts to automate the creation of a 4-node Kubernetes cluster on Proxmox VE.
 It is specifically designed for running Rook/Ceph as the storage backend and supports multi-bridge network setups (e.g., `vmbr1199` and `vmbr2199`).